 MY PHILOSOPHY TODAY HAS EVOLVED INTO SOMETHING RADICALLY DIFFERENT AND MUCH MORE INNOVATIVE.

 And this is subject to constant change and hopefully progress.

 - REFUSAL – to be the conditioned automaton that society expects me to be as a normal man of my age and type!
 Even more so for Julie my wife.

 - CURIOSITY – To know that there are many ways to achieve a unique state of body and mind away from those norms.
 Curious to see what others are doing outside the box.
-And to know that mind leads and body follows.
+And to know that mind leads and body follows but also it can be the other way around.
 And to allow curiosity to enhance my intuitive choices away from science logic and reason which block our natural intuition.

 - INNOVATION – To be happy to innovate and experiment against the cultural norms.
 Happy to lead the way or be wrong rather than follow the herd.
 Content to be ploughing my own furrow while all around me conform to the latest fad, trend or next big thing.
 To change and vary everything constantly.

 IN A NUTSHELL – my philosophy for life translates to the gym and fitness.
 Value-added action is beneficial in all spheres of life.
 Creating a character to cherish come what may is the key to life satisfaction.
 But, remember that is my interpretation of my past and current reasons for being fit and I may be off by miles.
 Such is this game called life.